sean-atkinson/elist_ecommerce_analysis/README.md

 - Bose Soundsport Headphones have consistently performed poorly.
 We've only sold 25 pairs over 3 years.

 <b>Loyalty Program</b>
 - We recommend continuing to expand this.
 When the program started in 2019, members were spending an average of $29 less than non-members.
 In 2022, loyalty program members now spend an average of $34 more per purchase.
-- Additionally, since its inception in 2019, there has been a 22% increase in AOV across all regions as of 2022.<br>
+- By the end of 2022, loyalty program members brought in 27% more revenue than non-loyalty program members.
+This seems to be partly a reflection of how much easier it is to market to them.
+Since they're loyalty members they're likely receptive to receiving emails from us.
+Email marketing has a <a href="https://cxl.com/blog/email-marketing-strategy/">47x ROI</a>.
+Email marketing has not be affected as much as the other channels previously discussed have been.<br>

 <b>Technical Analysis:</b><br>
 For this section, I used Pivot Tables, conditional formatting, aggregation functions, and statistical analysis to clean, analyze, and summarize my insights for the finance and product teams.